Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 And listen to this interpretation of the same fado, but sung by Mariza:

-I believe that most people prefer Mariza’s way of singing, but most fado lovers take other things into account – originality, complexity, depth, rhythm, the intensity of the performance – when listening to a fado singer.
+I believe that most people prefer Mariza’s way of singing, but most fado lovers take other things into account – originality, complexity, depth, rhythm, intensity of performance and command of the language – when listening to a fado singer.
 That is why they prefer Beatriz da Conceição.

-To conclude this reflection on what it is to be a good fado singer, I will quote Joel Pina, one of the most influential personalities in the history of fado:
+To conclude this reflection on what it is to be a good fado singer, I will quote Joel Pina, one of the most important personalities in the history of fado:

 Joel Pina (transcrito de “Joel Pina: O Professor“)